Mulch vs Pine Straw: Choosing the Best Mulching Option for Your Landscape

-A common question we receive when discussing mulching around homes is which mulching medium is best to use.
+A common question we receive is: Mulch vs Pine Straw–which is the best mulching medium for your landscape?
 Of the three types we use (rock, wood mulch, and pine straw), wood mulch and pine straw are the two most common.
-When discussing the difference in these two types of mulch, there are a few key questions we receive.
+When discussing the differences between these two types of mulch, we often receive a few key questions.

 - Which medium is better for weed control?